• Skip to main content

 Jump to Recipe

-Lightly spiced healthy pumpkin pancakes are made using whole wheat flour, pumpkin puree and buttermilk for an extra fluffy consistency.
-Full of flavour, colour and goodness they make a delicious autumnal breakfast or brunch.
+These healthy pumpkin pancakes are made using whole wheat flour and fibre-rich pumpkin puree.
+They are fluffy and moist and make a delicious autumnal breakfast or brunch.
 Ready in minutes!

-Ingredients for buttermilk healthy pumpkin pancakes in individual dishes.
+Ingredients for making healthy pumpkin pancakes in individual dishes.

 Step-by-step recipe instructions

-Pancake batter with some flour still visible in mixing bowl with green whisk.
+Pumpkin pancake batter without flour in mixing bowl with whisk.

 Top tips